SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The KCNJ11 gene provides instructions for making parts (subunits) of the ATP-sensitive potassium (K-ATP) channel.
-Each K-ATP channel consists of eight subunits.
-Four subunits are produced from the KCNJ11 gene, and four are produced from another gene called ABCC8.
+The KCNJ11 gene provides instructions for making one part (subunit) of the ATP-sensitive potassium (KATP) channels that are found in specialized pancreas cells called beta cells.
+These KATP channels consist of eight subunits: four of these subunits are produced from the KCNJ11 gene and four are produced from another gene called ABCC8.

 Health Conditions Related to Genetic Changes